AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 ---
-description: Insuring the core module against collateral volatility.
+description: Insuring the Core module against collateral volatility.
 ---

 # 🛡 Hedging Agents

 ## 🔎 TL;DR

-* Hedging Agents (HAs) open perpetual futures from the core module: they can get leveraged in one transaction on the evolution of the price of a collateral with a multiplier of their choice.
+* Hedging Agents (HAs) open perpetual futures from the Core module: they can get leveraged in one transaction on the evolution of the price of a collateral with a multiplier of their choice.
-* They are here to insure the core module against the volatility of the collateral brought by users.
-With enough demand for HAs, the core module could resist collateral price drops of up to 99%.
+* They are here to insure the Core module against the volatility of the collateral brought by users.
+With enough demand for HAs, Angle Core module could resist collateral price drops of up to 99%.
 * HAs can make significant gains in case of price increase but also substantial losses when collateral price decreases.
 * They pay small transaction fees (potentially around 0.3%) when they open their position and when they close it.
 * Contrary to centralized exchanges, they do not have to pay funding rates for holding their positions.

 ## 🗺 Principle

-Angle core module by essence is highly dependent on collateral volatility.
+Angle Core module is by essence highly dependent on collateral volatility.
 Let's say one stable seeker brings 1 wETH against 2000 agEUR and the price of wETH then decreases by 50% (from 2000€ to 1000€).
-The core module then needs to find 1 wETH to ensure the redeemability of the 2000€ of stablecoins and maintain their stability.
+The Core module then needs to find 1 wETH to ensure the redeemability of the 2000€ of stablecoins and maintain their stability.

-We say that the core module needs to insure itself against the volatility of the collateral.
-While surges in collateral prices are beneficial to the core module, drops, as in the example above, are less desirable.
+We say that the Core module needs to insure itself against the volatility of the collateral.
+While surges in collateral prices are beneficial, drops, as in the example above, are less desirable.

-For this reason, the core module transfers this volatility to other actors looking to get leverage on the collateral: Hedging Agents (HAs).
-They are the agents insuring the core module against drops in collateral prices, making sure that the core module has always enough reserves to reimburse users.
+For this reason, the Core module transfers this volatility to other actors looking to get leverage on the collateral: Hedging Agents (HAs).
+They are the agents insuring the Core module against drops in collateral prices, making sure that it always has enough reserves to reimburse users.

 ## 🔮 Perpetual Futures

-Hedging Agents are taking perpetual futures from the core module.
-When they come in the core module to open a position, they bring a certain amount of collateral (their margin), and choose an amount of the same collateral from the core module they want to hedge (or cover/back).
-The core module then stores the oracle value and timestamp at which they opened a position.
+Hedging Agents are taking perpetual futures from the Core module.
+When they come in to open a position, they bring a certain amount of collateral (their margin), and choose an amount of the same collateral from the Core module they want to hedge (or cover/back).
+The contract then stores the oracle value and timestamp at which they opened a position.

 Hedging Agents are independent from one another, meaning that the actions of one Hedging Agent have no impact on the position of another Hedging Agent.

-Precisely speaking, if a HA enters with an amount `x` of collateral (`x`is the margin) and decides to take on the volatility of an amount `y` of the same collateral (`y` is the amount committed, or the position size) that was brought by users minting stablecoins, then the core module stores `x`, `y`, the oracle value and the timestamp at which this HA came in.
+Precisely speaking, if a HA enters with an amount `x` of collateral (`x`is the margin) and decides to take on the volatility of an amount `y` of the same collateral (`y` is the amount committed, or the position size) that was brought by users minting stablecoins, then the contract stores `x`, `y`, the oracle value and the timestamp at which this HA came in.

-At any given point in time, the HA is entitled to get from the core module:
+At any given point in time, the HA is entitled to get from the Core module:

 $$
 \texttt{cash out amount} = x+y\cdot (1-\frac{\texttt{initial oracle price}}{\texttt{current oracle price}})